TheLoggicalOne/BettingGames/ReadMe.md

 Game both player start by putting same amount of forced bet into the pot.

 ### Game Representation
+To Be Completed ...

 # Efforts To Solve The Betting Game
+To Be Completed ...